-Highlights: Rest dayToday there is the option of a boat trip to the islands.
-You will visit a fishing village and be rowed ashore in Vietnamese round boats.
-There will be time to swim and snorkel, so bring your 'togs'.
-A stop will be made at the Oceanographic Institute and Tri Nguyen Aquarium; lunch will be at a lovely bamboo restaurant on an offshore island, returning to Nha Trang mid afternoon.
-You may like to visit an ancient Cham Tower, a relic from the ethnic people who once ruled this part of Vietnam.
+Highlights: Rest DayToday there is the option of a boat trip to the islands.
+There will be time to swim and snorkel, so bring your "togs".
+Lunch will be at a lovely bamboo restaurant on an offshore island, returning to Nha Trang mid afternoon.
+There will be an opportunity to have a manicure or a relaxing massage while on the boat.
+There may be time to visit an ancient Cham Tower, a relic from the ethnic people who once ruled this part of Vietnam.

 Highlights: Wonderful route, ethnic village, anyone up for an elephant ride?

 We cycle on a very attractive road through a wonderful variety of scenery - through hills and broad valleys we head for Lien Son, the summer palace of the late Emperor, with its sweeping views of Ho Lak and the surrounding countryside.
 We also stop at an ethnic village, with its long houses and may have the opportunity to have a ride on working elephants.

 Buon Ma to Lien Son: 75 km / 47 mi (An uphill but good cycling day)

 We will sample a slice of rural Vietnamese life as we take a lovely side road out of Quang Ngai.
 On the wDa Lat, at 1,475 metres (4,839 ft) above sea level, is a temperate region dotted with lakes and waterfalls and surrounded by evergreen forests.
 Once known as "Little Paris", this was once a French hill station.
 The surrounding hills provide South Vietnam with the more temperately grown flowers, fruits and vegetables such as strawberries, carrots and apples.